jsugg/ser/README.md

 ## Installation
 To get started with this project, clone the repository and install the dependencies listed in the Pipfile.

+Downlaod the RAVDESS database and move its contents into the dataset/ravdess/ folder.
+The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) can be downloaded free of charge [here](https://zenodo.org/record/1188976).

 ## Usage
 The main script is `ser.py`.
 It can be used to train the model or to predict the emotion from an audio file.